 - Attend and actively participate in the annual budget meeting (4–6 hrs)

-- Attend and actively participate in annual new board member interviews (4–6 hrs)
+- Attend and actively participate in annual board member candidate interviews (4–6 hrs)

 - Attend and actively participate in the year-end celebration (2 hrs)

 - As needed, attend and actively participate in committee meetings (1–3 hrs/month as determined by committee)

 - Attend special events such as fundraisers, graduations and community events (2/year recommended)

 - Attend and actively participate in board development activities (generally 4–8 hours annually)